 Since the signing of the 2023 FMS PTC EIS ROD, new training requirements have emerged due to additional FMS purchases of F-35 aircraft, including operations that incorporate the F-35B’s Short Takeoff and Vertical Landing (STOVL) capabilities.
 Consequently, the Proposed Action in this SEIS, includes increasing aircraft capacity at Ebbing ANG Base from 24 to 36 F-35 PAA, revising training requirements, expanding the footprint of the PTC through land acquisition, constructing new infrastructure, renovating existing infrastructure, and increasing personnel.

-The DAF is the lead agency for the SEIS while the Federal Aviation Administration (FAA) and United States Forest Service (USFS) are acting as Cooperating Agencies.
-FAA also served as a Cooperating Agency for the 2023 FMS PTC EIS.
+The DAF was the lead agency for the SEIS while the Federal Aviation Administration (FAA) and United States Forest Service (USFS) served as Cooperating Agencies.

 Documents